CALL NOWFREE ESTIMATE

 Our recommendation for most Charlotte homeowners: Architectural shingles from GAF or Owens Corning.
 They handle our hot summers and occasional hailstorms well, they look significantly better than 3-tab, and the 25–30 year warranty makes them the best dollar-per-year value.

 We install GAF Timberline HDZ and Owens Corning Duration on the majority of our projects.
-Both carry lifetime limited warranties when installed by a certified contractor.
+Both carry lifetime limited warranties when installed by a certified contractor, and both are easier to match for future repairs than obscure bargain-bin shingles.

 What Labor Actually Costs